How Booster Shots Keep Your Immunity Strong

 This is why booster shots are a routine part of the recommended schedule of vaccines for children and adults.
 Booster shots are another dose of a vaccine that you’ve already received.
 Diseases like chickenpox, tetanus, measle and whooping cough all require booster shots.
 Now, the COVID-19 vaccines also will require additional doses to maintain a strong immune response.

-In the case of COVID-19, federal health officials have amended the emergency use authorization so those who are immunocompromised can receive a third dose of the Moderna and Pfizer vaccines to boost their immunity.
-The immunocompromised may include individuals who have experienced the following:
+In the case of COVID-19, federal health officials have amended the emergency use authorization so individuals who are more vulnerable to COVID can receive a booster dose.

 More from MIBluesPerspectives: